Hexadite/acs-keyvault-agent/README.md

 An Azure Key Vault agent container that grabs secrets from Azure Key Vault securely and passes them to other containers in its pod, either by shared volume or Kubernetes secrets objects

 # How does it work?
-The Azure Key Vault agent container does the following, when writing to shared volume -
+The Azure Key Vault agent container does the following -
 * It runs before any other container as an init-container
 * It connects to Azure Key Vault using the cluster's service principle
 * It then grabs the desired secrets and/or certificates from Azure Key Vault and stores them in a shared volume (memory only - tmpfs)